cryptpad/blog/posts/Most-Secure-CryptPad-Usage.md

   data stored on CryptPad.
-  We recommend you to either generate a random password using a [password manager](https://ssd.eff.org/module/animated-overview-using-password-managers-stay-safe-online) or to [choose mulitple words](https://www.eff.org/dice) in case the password needs to be memorizable.
+  We recommend you to either generate a random password using a [password manager](https://ssd.eff.org/module/animated-overview-using-password-managers-stay-safe-online) or to [choose multiple words](https://www.eff.org/dice) in case the password needs to be memorizable.
   Use this password only for CryptPad to avoid other services leaking it.
 * Log out of CryptPad after each session to require the password to